Prospects for Beyond the Standard Model Physics Searches at the Deep Underground Neutrino Experiment: Other BSM Physics Opportunities

 The experimental signature for these decays is a decay-in-flight event with no interaction vertex, typical of neutrino--nucleon scattering, and a rather forward direction with respect to the beam.
 The main background to this search comes from SM neutrino--nucleon scattering events in which the hadronic activity at the vertex is below threshold.
-Charged-current quasi-elastic events with pion emission from resonances are background to the semi-leptonic decay channels, whereas mis-identification of long pion tracks into muons can constitute a background to three-body leptonic decays.
-Neutral pions are often emitted in neutrino scattering events and can be a challenge for decays into neutral meson or channels with electrons in the final state.
+Charged-current quasi-elastic events with pion emission from resonances are background to the semi-leptonic decay channels, whereas misidentification of long pion tracks as muons can constitute a background to three-body leptonic decays.
+Neutral pions are often emitted in neutrino scattering events and can be a challenge for decays into a neutral meson or channels with electrons in the final state.

-We report in Fig.~\ref{fig:sensa_hnl} the physics reach of the DUNE ND in its current configuration without backgrounds and for a Majorana and a Dirac HNL.
+We report in Fig.~\ref{fig:sensa_hnl} the physics reach of the DUNE ND in its current configuration without backgrounds for a Majorana and a Dirac HNL.
 The sensitivity was estimated assuming a total of 1.32 x $10^{22}$ POT, i.e., for a running scenario with 6 years with a 80 GeV proton beam of 1.2 MW, followed by six years of a beam with 2.4 MW, but using only the neutrino mode configuration, which corresponds to half of the total runtime.
-As a result, HNLs with masses up to 2 GeV can be searched for in all flavor-mixing channels.
+As a result, a search can be conducted for HNLs with masses up to 2 GeV in all flavor-mixing channels.

 The results show that DUNE will have an improved sensitivity to small values of the mixing parameters $|U_{\alpha N}|^2$, where $\alpha=e,\,\mu,\,\tau$, compared to the presently available experimental limits on mixing of HNLs with the three lepton flavors.
-At 90\% \dword{cl} sensitivity, DUNE can probe mixing parameters as low as $10^{-9}-10^{-10}$ in the mass range of 300-500 MeV, for mixing with the electron or muon neutrino flavors.
+At 90\% \dword{cl} sensitivity, DUNE can probe mixing parameters as low as $10^{-9}-10^{-10}$ in the mass range of 300-500 MeV for mixing with the electron or muon neutrino flavors.
 In the region above 500 MeV the sensitivity is reduced to $10^{-8}$ for $eN$ mixing and $10^{-7}$ for $\mu N$ mixing.
 The $\tau N$ mixing sensitivity is weaker but still covering a new unexplored regime.
 A large fraction of the covered parameter space for all neutrino flavors falls in the region that is relevant for explaining the baryon asymmetry in the universe.

 Studies are ongoing with full detector simulations to validate these encouraging results.